 9:30 am: Nature is Calling

-Drive 10 minutes to the Greenport Conversation Area and get ready to experience "the country," as city-dwelling New Yorkers call it.
+Drive 10 minutes to the Greenport Conservation Area and get ready to experience "the country," as city-dwelling New Yorkers call it.
 Hike more than seven miles of trail systems on a 736-acre conservation area overlooking the Hudson River and the Catskill Mountains, including a fully accessible trail for wheelchair users.
 You'll leave with a slew of Instagram photos and Mother Nature will be proud.

-12 pm: Lighthouse Tour
+12 pm: Explore a Historic Lighthouse

-Built in 1874, this iconic landmark sits between the towns of Athens and Hudson, and served as their manned lighthouse until the 1950s.
-Today, the Hudson-Athens lighthouse still serves as an aid to navigation, guiding ships safely around the Middle Ground Flats in the Hudson River.
-Tour the historic landmark on select Saturdays of the month, July through October, and check their events page for upcoming family-focused activities and boat tours.
 Even when the ferry's not running, it's worth a walk to the waterfront to see the lighthouse from the shoreline, as well as to explore the nearby Basilica Hudson, a non-profit arts and culture center in a reclaimed industrial factory.
 Founded in 2010 by musician Melissa Auf der Maur (Hole, Smashing Pumpkins) and husband Tony Stone, an acclaimed filmmaker, the space hosts pop-up flea markets, regular local cinema events, live music performances, and more.

 3 pm: Shopping and Antiquing